Frequently Asked Questions

 You can add up to three exchange universities, and up to two study abroad universities (if you are willing to take the study abroad option).
 You can only choose from the list in the application; if a university is not on the list, this means that there are no available slots at such a university.

 10. Do I have to add both the exchange and study abroad university choices while completing my AUC application?

 No, you can only put the list of universities you are interested in, so if you are only interested in exchange opportunities, you don’t have to list the study abroad university choices, and vice versa.

 11. How can I choose the host university?

-First, you have to check the comment column on the list of university page to make sure that your major is not restricted at the host university.
+First, you have to check the comment column on the list of universities page to make sure that your major is not restricted at the host university.

 Second, you have to make sure that your major is both available and strong on the host university's website.
 You can refer to your academic adviser for such information.

 12. Can I travel to a non-affiliated university?
 Will IPO help me with the procedures?

 Yes, you can travel to a non-affiliated university, but it will only be on a study-abroad basis.
 IPO will not support any applications to non-affiliated universities.
 Furthermore, IPO will not support applications to partner universities that do not go through the IPO application process.

 13. What if I miss the AUC application deadline?